Are you and your family ready to choose a puppy for your home?

 Whenever dogs are discussed, allergy concerns and shedding are common topics.

-So what causes dog allergies anyway?
+What causes dog allergies anyway?

 The key to reducing dog allergies is regularly grooming your dog, especially during high shedding times.
 Some breeds also require regular baths to remain clean.